Skip to main content

 What do we choose to remember?
 Who decides what is preserved?
 And how might the act of keeping become a site of resistance, healing, and imagination?

 This year, the Education Team will explore these questions through Re/Collecting Futures, our 2025–2026 thematic focus.
-Drawing on feminist, queer, and radical archival traditions, this initiative approaches archives not as static repositories of the past, but as dynamic sites of storytelling, refusal, and possibility.
+Drawing on many archival traditions, this initiative approaches archives not as static repositories of the past, but as dynamic sites of storytelling, refusal, and possibility.

 Throughout the year, we’ll invite the community into conversations and creative practices that reimagine archives — from institutional collections to personal keepsakes, from speculative “what if” archives to embodied and ephemeral acts of remembrance.
 Together, we’ll ask:

-• What does it mean to queer an archive or to build an archive of care?
+• What does it mean to build an archive of care?

 • How might we archive not only what has been, but what could be?